kellyfinnerty/online-library-search/README.md

 You provide the websites searched in a csv file the program reads from.
 (Instructions below)

-You will have the option to search your preferred websites all at once or one at a time, so if you find what you are looking for you can end the search.
+You will have the option to search your preferred websites all at once or one at a time (so if you find what you are looking for you can end the search).

 ### CSV File Instructions